 What is the feng shui design concept?

-The term “feng shui” means “wind and water.”
+The term “feng shui” means “wind and water,” as stated on The Spruce.
 It is about harmonizing and becoming one with your surrounding environment, which is believed to promote focus, productivity, and overall well-being.
 The roots of feng shui are over 5,000 years old.
 It examines how the energy, or qi, flows through a household and ultimately helps determine the best setup for maximum productivity.

 When it comes to designing your home office with feng shui in mind, it may be difficult to know where to start.
 Luckily, there are a lot of great tips, methods, and rules to creating the perfect feng shui home office, so you can be productive, at peace, and calm.